 Your mental health also plays a role in your stress levels.
 Focusing on positive things or a positive internal monologue can change your perceived comfort level and overall outlook.
 You can distract yourself from pain by engaging in activities you enjoy.

 These methods can be used in conjunction with medications to create a pain management plan.
 In some cases they can be an alternative for medications.
 Opioids are a class of drugs that treat pain.
-They interact with your nerve cell receptors nerve to reduce the intensity of pain signals and feelings of pain.
+They interact with your nerve cell receptors to reduce the intensity of pain signals and feelings of pain.
 However, opioids come with complications and long-term risks.
 You can build a tolerance to them where you need more to receive the same pain relief effect, which can lead to the development of dependence.

-Instead of relying on medications, try:
+Instead of relying only on medications, try:

 - Cold and heat